RafGonzatto/Projeto-VetClinic/README.md

-# Projeto VetClinic :dog:
+# VetClinic Project :dog:

-Este é um projeto para uma clínica veterinária fictícia, desenvolvido com TypeScript, Express.js e TypeOrm.
+This is a project for a fictional veterinary clinic, developed with TypeScript, Express.js, and TypeOrm.

-## Descrição
+## Description

-O Projeto VetClinic é uma aplicação para gerenciamento de tutores e pacientes de uma clínica veterinária.
-Ele permite a criação, atualização, listagem e remoção de tutores e pacientes, além de fornecer documentação da API utilizando Swagger.
+The VetClinic Project is an application for managing owners and patients of a veterinary clinic.
+It allows the creation, updating, listing, and removal of owners and patients, and provides API documentation using Swagger.

-## Tecnologias Utilizadas
+## Technologies Used

 - TypeScript@^5.4.5
 - Express.js@^4.19.2